 Cropped bustier, $845, and tulip skirt, $3,395, both by Prabal Gurung, similar styles at Barneys New York, Beverly Hills.

 It shouldn’t be a surprise that success and show business haven’t dulled Mendes’ candor, intuition or self-advocacy.
 If anything, it’s sharpened it.
 When asked about her relationship with Riverdale co-star Charles Melton, who plays Reggie, she demurs.
 “In my day-to-day life, I am an open book.
 But I’ve also developed this sixth sense.
 I understand how my spoken words can translate into written words and how things can appear out of context.
 It’s like, yeah, even though I feel comfortable talking about some things, do I really want to see it written over and over again?
 Sometimes, it’s not really worth it.”
 What she will tell us?
 Working with Melton is “great.”
 The on-screen romance between Veronica and Reggie was in the works long before the relationship IRL, and no, she doesn’t tell the writers what to do.
 “The show is fictional.
 I don’t have an attachment to it.
 All [I’m attached] to is my character.
 Whatever direction the writers take, I will make it work.
 I am adaptable.
 I always make it work.”

-PHOTOGRAPHY BY JAMES WHITE; STYLING BY JACQUELINE ZENERE; Hair by Kylee Heath at Starworks Artists; Makeup by Pati Dubroff at Forward Artists; Manicure by Stephanie Stone at Forward Artists
+Photography by: PHOTOGRAPHY BY JAMES WHITE; STYLING BY JACQUELINE ZENERE; Hair by Kylee Heath at Starworks Artists; Makeup by Pati Dubroff at Forward Artists; Manicure by Stephanie Stone at Forward Artists